19hours/sg-statutes/Acts/National Environment Agency Act.md

 ### Estimates

-20\.—(1) The Agency shall, in every financial year, prepare and adopt annual estimates of income and expenditure of the Agency for the ensuing financial year.
+20\.—(1) A copy of all annual estimates of revenue and expenditure and supplementary estimates must, upon their adoption by the Agency, be sent without delay to the Minister.

-(2) Supplementary estimates of expenditure may be adopted by the Agency.
+[Act 5 of 2018 wef 01/04/2018]

-(3) A copy of all annual and supplementary estimates shall, upon their adoption by the Agency, be sent to the Minister who may approve or disallow any item or portion of any item shown in the estimates, and shall return the estimates as amended by him to the Agency, and the Agency shall be bound thereby.
+(2) The Minister may approve or disallow any item or portion of any item shown in the annual estimates or supplementary estimates.

+[Act 5 of 2018 wef 01/04/2018]

+(3) The Minister must return the annual estimates or supplementary estimates as amended under subsection (2) to the Agency, and the Agency is bound by the Minister’s decision.

+[Act 5 of 2018 wef 01/04/2018]

 (4) Notwithstanding any provision of this section, the Agency may transfer all or any part of moneys assigned to one item of expenditure to any item under the same head of expenditure in any estimates approved by the Minister.